 - Australians should avoid all protests and demonstrations throughout Turkey as they may become violent.

 - The unauthorised sale and exportation of antiquities is prohibited and carries long jail sentences.
 You need a receipt and an official certificate to export these items legally.

 - We advise you to reconsider your need to travel to parts of southeast Turkey bordering Iraq and Iran due to the unpredictable security situation.
 This includes all areas in the provinces of Hakkari, Sirnak and Siirt.
 The security situation is more dangerous at night and in rural areas.
-Clashes between militants and Turkish security forces occured frequently in these areas prior to a ceasefire in early 2013, but political tensions remain and clashes could still occur.
+Clashes between militants and Turkish security forces occured frequently in these areas prior to a ceasefire in 2013, but political tensions remain and clashes could still occur.
 If you do decide to travel to these areas, you should exercise extreme caution.

 - Be a smart traveller.
 Before heading overseas: